CredentialEngine/pathways/Overview.md

 ```
 #### 4.5 Rule Set and Rule Set Profile

-In Section 4, we defined a `RuleSet` as an entity that "identifies the rules by which other PathwayComponent instances may satisfy a `PathwayComponent` objective".
+In *Section 4 above*, we defined a `RuleSet` as an entity that "identifies the rules by which other PathwayComponent instances may satisfy a `PathwayComponent` objective".
 A `RuleSetProfile` identifies the particular `RuleSet` used by the `ComponentCondition` in the example above and resolves any variables in the rules to reflect the circumstances of the `ComponentCondition`.
 For example, with the "count rule"--defined in a `RuleSet`, you may be required to indicate the number of `PathwayComponents` to select from an array of `PathwayComponents` that satisfies the rule.
-It is in the `RuleSetProfile` that the number satisfyting the rule is declared.
+It is in the `RuleSetProfile` that the number satisfying the rule is declared.

 ***Example/Potential Rule Sets***